-- Faculty Assistant or Faculty Member requests new/extended appointment via Research Appointment Request form.
+Faculty Assistant or Faculty Member requests new/extended appointment via one of two forms:

-- Once the appointment is approved, Econ Payroll will work with the candidate to gather documents and other information needed in order to create/extend the appointment.
+- Econ Payroll will work with the candidate to gather documents and other information needed in order to create/extend the appointment.
 Establishing new active appointments can take up to 7 business days, especially during peak periods.

 - Econ Payroll (firstname.lastname@example.org) will email the student, time approver, and 'sponsoring' faculty member to confirm appointment is active and to communicate appointment’s start and end date as well as instructions for time reporting and approval.

 - Faculty Assistant monitors appointment end dates and confirms with faculty if appointment should end or be extended.
 If the appointment needs to be extended an extension request should be submitted at least 15 days prior the planned end date.

 -Individuals should not work ANY hours until they receive an email from Econ Payroll confirming their appointment is active and can submit hours.
 Make sure that the appointment start date you indicate in your appointment request matches the first day of work of the candidate on the research project.